Battle of Cap-Français

-The British force, consisting of three ships of the line under Commodore Arthur Forrest had been sent to cruise off Saint-Domingue in the hope of intercepting a French merchant convoy bound for France, but found that the convoy's escort, under Guy François de Coetnempren, comte de Kersaint, had been heavily reinforced.
+The British force, consisting of three ships of the line under Commodore Arthur Forrest had been sent to cruise off Saint-Domingue in the hope of intercepting a French merchant convoy bound for France, but found that the convoy's escort, under Guy François Coëtnempren de Kersaint, had been heavily reinforced.
 The French came out to drive the British away, whereupon the British ships attacked them.
 Fighting against a substantially superior force, the British inflicted considerable damage on their opponents, but were in turn badly damaged, and after several hours the French broke away and returned to port.
 The British squadron also returned to port to carry out repairs, and the French convoy left the following month.

 Though the battle was tactically indecisive, the British officers involved became popular heroes for their daring in fighting against heavy odds.
-The young nephew of one of the officers present, who was in time to also embark on a naval career, was Horatio Nelson.
+The young nephew of Maurice Suckling, one of the captains present, who was in time to also embark on a naval career, was Horatio Nelson.
 Nelson considered the date of the battle a good omen, when 48 years to the day later, he faced a French fleet at the Battle of Trafalgar.

 Prelude

 The British forces consisted of a detached squadron of three ships of the line under Commodore Arthur Forrest, that had been sent from Jamaica by Rear-Admiral Thomas Cotes to intercept a homeward-bound French convoy.
 The British squadron was made up of two 60-gun ships; HMS Augusta, flying Forrest's broad pennant, and HMS Dreadnought, under Captain Maurice Suckling.
 With them was the 64-gun HMS Edinburgh, under Captain William Langdon.
 The squadron arrived off Cap-Français in the morning of 21 October, expecting to find the convoy.

-The French convoy's escort, under Guy François de Coetnempren, comte de Kersaint had recently been reinforced, and by the time of the British arrival, consisted of four ships of the line and three large frigates.
+The French convoy's escort, under Guy François Coëtnempren de Kersaint had recently been reinforced, and by the time of the British arrival, consisted of four ships of the line and three large frigates.
 Possessing the superior force, Kersaint promptly put to sea as the British arrived, intent on catching the smaller force.
 Kersaint flew his flag aboard the 70-gun Intrépide, and was accompanied by the 70-gun Sceptre under Captain Clavel, the 64-gun Opiniatre under Captain Mollieu, the 50-gun Greenwich under Captain Foucault, the 44-gun frigate Outarde and the 32-gun frigates Sauvage and Licorne.